Metaculus Help: Spread the word

 Resolution is positive if the effort to create a viable (functioning, lasting, sane, etc.) emulated human, based on direct simulation of the neural connectome (and a requisite level of its physical instantiation), succeeds before another form of human-level digital intelligence.
 The latter will be defined as a digital entity capable of equalling or surpassing most or all core human cognitive capabilities.
-No view is taken as to the timeline for either effort except that a resolve date of 2060 is set, and resolution is negative if neither effort has succeeded by then.
+No view is taken as to the timeline for either effort except that a resolve date of 2060 is set, and resolution is ambiguous if neither effort has succeeded by then.

 Metaculus help: Predicting

 Predictions are the heart of Metaculus.
 Predicting is how you contribute to the wisdom of the crowd, and how you earn points and build up your personal Metaculus track record.

 The basics of predicting are very simple: move the slider to best match the likelihood of the outcome, and click predict.
 You can predict as often as you want, and you're encouraged to change your mind when new information becomes available.
 With tachyons you'll even be able to go back in time and backdate your prediction to maximize your points.